2007–08 Czech Cup

-The 2007–08 Czech Cup was the fifteenth season of the annual football knock-out tournament of the Czech Republic.
-It began on 22 August 2007 with the preliminary round and concluded with the final on 13 May 2008.
-The competition offered a place in the second qualifying round of the 2008–09 UEFA Cup for the winner; however since winners Sparta Prague qualified for the Champions League through the Czech First League this season, the place went to Slovan Liberec as runners-up.
+The 2007–08 Czech Cup was the 15th edition of the annual football knockout tournament organized by the Czech Football Association of the Czech Republic.
+It began on 22 August 2007 with the preliminary round and ended with the final on 13 May 2008.

+Sparta Prague qualified for the 2008–09 UEFA Cup but as they qualified for the Champions League through the Czech First League the same season, the place went to Slovan Liberec as runner-up.

 Teams

 Preliminary round

 The preliminary round was held on 22 August 2007.
 The 34 participants were teams from fourth level leagues (Divize A, Divize B, Divize C, Divize D, Divize E) and from 5th level leagues (regional championships).
 Bold teams won and advanced to the first round.